- Phone: (630) 668-1385

 There are many schools with a faith component ... what makes WCGS different?
 We believe that Christianity is at its heart transformational: true faith will result in spiritual growth.
 Since we believe that the Bible is the true and inspired Word of God, we strive to view all academic disciplines and all relationships through the grid of Scripture.

 We want our school, our faculty, and our students to reflect the unchanging truths revealed in God's Word.
 As you enter our school and look down the gallery hallway toward to the Commons, you'll be struck by the calligraphy above its doorway from Psalm 86:10-12:

-"For you are great and do marvelous deeds; you along are God.
+"For you are great and do marvelous deeds; you alone are God.
 Teach me your way, O LORD, and I will walk in your truth; give me an undivided heart, that I may fear your name.
 I will praise you, O Lord my God, with all my heart; I will glorify your name forever."
 These verses from God's inspired Word truly capture what we want our entire school family to know, believe, and live out!